dotherightthing/elementor-addon-widgets-plugin-v1-2-7/README.md

 ## WordPress plugin

-This is a copy of the code downloaded from the WordPress plugin repository and uploaded herr for patching.
+This is a copy of the code downloaded from the WordPress plugin repository and uploaded here for patching.
 This plugin is no longer available for download:

 > This plugin has been closed as of August 31, 2020 and is not available for download.
 This closure is permanent.
 Reason: Author Request.
 >